EHRI/rspub-gui/README.md

 ![Internal](img/internal.png)

 _Fig.
-1. A Collection Holding Institution uses Metadata Publishing Tool to
+1. A Collection Holding Institution uses Metadata Publishing Tool for a complete publication cycle._

 - Import EAD-files from their Archival Information System to a local drive or network drive;
 - Make an automated selection of EAD-files based on different criteria
 - Prepare ResourceSync metadata